zain-the-npc/Internship/README.md

 ## Day 07
 I learned how to work with for loops, while loops, and nested loops, and how to use the enumerate() function to track index values.
 -> In today’s task, I created a smart list analyzer program that manually sorted a list of numbers without using any built-in functions.
 I used loops to calculate the sum, average, minimum, and maximum of the list, returned the results in a dictionary, and printed them using a second function with a loop and enumerate().
 I also handled user input and added input validation.

+## Day 08
+I learned how to use dictionaries to build a contact book, store nested information, and access data using keys.
+-> In today’s task, I made a dynamic contact book that lets users add, update, retrieve, and view all contacts using a while loop menu system.
+I validated emails, prevented duplicate entries, normalized names using   .title(), and used dictionary operations to handle all features in a beginner-friendly way.